Collection of your personal information

 - Over the phone – including on the Infoline;

-- In writing – including when you complete a Membership Application Form, Donation Form, Diabetes Queensland Surveys or a letter sent to us;
+- In writing – including when you complete a Membership Application Form, Donation Form, Survey or a letter sent to us;

 - Online – including when you use online member and donation portals, the online shop or member email system and